awsdocs/aws-cdk-guide/doc_source/environments.md

 ------
 #### [ TypeScript ]

-Access environment variables via the `process` object\.
+Access environment variables via Node's `process` object\.

 **Note**
-TypeScript users must install the DefinitelyTyped NodeJS module with NPM to be able to use `process`\. `cdk init` now installs this module for you, but if you are working with a project created before it was added, or didn't set up your project using `cdk init`, install it manually\.
+ You need the DefinitelyTyped module to use `process` in TypeScript\. `cdk init` installs this module for you, but if you are working with a project created before it was added, or didn't set up your project using `cdk init`, install it manually\.

 ```
 npm install @types/node